austinhuang0131/austinhuang0131.github.io/donate.md

 ## Cryptos

-I generally don't take cryptocurrencies, but if you have to, use the following:
+I generally don't take cryptocurrencies, but if you have to, please notify me first, then use the following:

 * BTC: `12tgbn6BoJyQDuRdN5fgA2fi9UKnhxXaCi`
 * ETH: `0x6f21441a34f9F5784d2A34f8A8e604B4f88531d1`
 * LTC: `LMNRZxHrs9s46f6fpYdvPwPm258ypnY1Tk`
 * BCH: `qqf6j75rnpref5nl0s0p8zky377myjdp8y8m8l42ff`
   * For all 4 currencies above, you can also send to `austinhuang0131@gmail.com` if you have a Coinbase account (Avoids network fees).
-* XLM: Either `GDXLUCKYAA4DX53NMDKYBLW6ON6YHM2WTMEAVFDBIMXVZWNKCVPPUITN` (Federated: `austinhuang*keybase.io`), or send to Coinbase above
+* XLM: Either `GDXLUCKYAA4DX53NMDKYBLW6ON6YHM2WTMEAVFDBIMXVZWNKCVPPUITN` (Federated: `austinhuang*keybase.io`), or send to Coinbase above.

 ## Ledger